We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For example, it’s a known fact that love triggers the release of dopamine, a neurotransmitter that was nicknamed “the sex, drugs, and rock’n’roll” hormone because the body releases it when a person engages in pleasurable activities.

 Overall, from a neurological point of view, love activates the same brain circuitry and reward mechanisms that are involved in addiction.
-Helen Fisher, Ph.D., a biological anthropologist and a research fellow at the Kinsey Institute, University of Indiana, led a now-famous experiment that illustrated this.
+Helen Fisher, Ph.D., a biological anthropologist and a research fellow at the Kinsey Institute, University of Indiana, led a now-famous

 In the study, researchers asked 15 participants who reported feeling intensely in love to look at images of their lovers who had rejected them.
 As they did so, the scientists scanned the participants’ brains in a functional MRI machine.